ksreyes/adb-kaz-gvc/README.md

-# Replication scripts for the 2023 ADB Kazakhstan GVC Report
+# ADB Kazakhstan GVC report 2023 replication scripts

 This repository contains the scripts behind the charts in the 2023 Asian Development Bank (ADB) publication *Kazakhstan's Resource Economy: Diversification Through Global Value Chains*.
 Each chart is a triplet of files sharing a common filename: the chart itself, saved as a PDF in the folder [figures](figures); a csv file that depicts its underlying data, saved in [data/final](data/final); and an R script that produces the two, saved in [codes](codes).